 Cardiac and Neurotoxicity

-As previously discussed, the toxic effects of each species of toad is unique, but Cane toads and Colorado River toads are known for their life-threatening toxic effects.
+As previously discussed, the toxic effects of each species of toad are unique, but Cane toads and Colorado River toads are known for their life-threatening toxic effects.
 The bufotoxins produced in large quantities by these toads target the heart (cardiac toxicity) and nervous system (neurotoxicity).
 This leads to irregular heart rate and abnormal contractions (arrhythmia) as well as tremors and seizures, all of which can be deadly.

 The cardiac toxins are similar in action to digoxin found in foxgloves (Digitalis purpurea).
 These serious toxic effects can occur as quickly as 15 minutes after exposure to toxins from these species and the severity depends on the amount of toxin absorbed.
 Dogs that receive a high dose of toxin can die extremely quickly.